 3. Surrogate Markers

 In this section, we describe surrogate markers (SM) and the methodological difficulty of evaluating their reliability as well as the reliability of unvalidated biomarkers.
 First, we define the specific role of surrogate markers according to the standards in clinical practice.
-Second, we describe the problematic use of multiple biomarkers: whether biomarkers are validated or unvalidated, the use of multiple markers often yields discordant (or diverging) results.
+Second, we describe the problematic use of multiple biomarkers: whether biomarkers are validated or unvalidated, the use of multiple markers often yields discordant or diverging results.

 3.1 Surrogate Markers and Clinical Standards

-Broadly defined, a SM is any assayable metric, which substitutes for a clinically-meaningful endpoint or penultimate pathological state relating to important patient-centered outcomes including affective measures, physiological function or survival (De Gruttola et al. 2001).
-Because an SM achieves its expected value prior to the consummation of the clinical endpoint—i.e. it precedes it in time—surrogate endpoints are of great utility in contexts – where the clinical endpoint is grave and best not sampled in a patient or subject population—e.g. kidney failure; and the clinical endpoint is beyond our ability to easily or reliably measure it—e.g., it would require a measurement of progression over years, prohibitively expensive equipment, or a technical demand beyond current capabilities.
+Broadly defined, a SM is any assayable metric, which substitutes for a clinically-meaningful endpoint or penultimate pathological state, relating to important patient-centered outcomes—including affective measures and physiological function or survival (De Gruttola et al. 2001).
+Because an SM achieves its expected value prior to the consummation of the clinical endpoint—i.e. it precedes it in time—surrogate endpoints are of great utility in contexts where the clinical endpoint is grave and best not sampled in a patient or subject population (e.g. kidney failure).
+Surrogate endpoints are also of great utility in contexts where the clinical endpoint is beyond our ability to easily or reliably measure it—e.g., it would require a measurement of progression over years, prohibitively expensive equipment, or a technical demand beyond current capabilities.

-Before describing a problem for SMs and biomarkers in general, it is important to note that there are stringent tests to establish a marker as a validated surrogate maker.
+Before describing a problem for SMs and biomarkers in general, it is important to note that there are stringent tests to establish a marker as a ‘validated surrogate maker’.
 The methodological goal is to have surrogate markers that provide reliable information regarding processes that cannot be interrogated directly.
-We characterize ‘reliability’ in two senses: predictive and causal explanatory.
-‘Predictive reliability’ means that there is a high predictive value resultant in the diagnostic device having both high sensitivity and high specificity.
-‘Causal explanatory reliability’ means that the use of biomarkers provides key causal information about a given state of a clinical endpoint.
+We characterize ‘reliability’ in two senses: predictive and causal-explanatory.
+‘Predictive reliability’ means that there is a high predictive value, resultant in the diagnostic device having both high sensitivity and high specificity.
+‘Causal-explanatory reliability’ means that the use of biomarkers provides key causal information about a given state of a clinical endpoint.

 Predictive reliability: There is a high predictive value resultant in both high sensitivity and high specificity.
 High sensitivity conditions refer to the minimization of false negatives, whereby the marker always/often achieves an expected value when a process threshold or clinical endpoint is proximate.
 High specificity refers to the minimization of false positives, whereby the marker never/rarely achieves an expected value when a process threshold or clinical endpoint is not proximate.

-Causal explanatory reliability: The use of biomarkers provides key causal information about a given state of a clinical endpoint.
+Causal-explanatory reliability: The use of biomarkers provides key causal information about a given state of a clinical endpoint.
 The biomarker provides information that is embeddable within available theoretical models.
 These models can explain the relations between biomarker, clinical endpoint, and the risk factors associated with the endpoint.